 - Academic Reference for a Research Degree at UAL (word doc 45KB)

 Applicants for LDoc awards must have been accepted on the research degree programme at UAL.
 The UAL deadline for applications to be considered for AHRC funding opportunities is 14 November 2016.

-Final deadline for submission of LDoc Applications midnight Sunday 29 January 2017.
+Final deadline for submission of LDoc Applications midnight on Monday 6 February 2017.

 Continuing and Deferred Students

 Home and EU students in their first year of full-time study or their first three years of part-time study may be eligible to apply for AHRC funding.